-People always tell me, “Geez Shawn, I’m going to be insurance poor here.”
-I understand that feeling, and while there are certain things that you would want to self-insure, this is definitely not one of them.
-Self-insure something that you know won’t bankrupt your business if there was a loss against it, like a piece of equipment, for example, with a known value.
-Self-insure the comprehensive coverage on your vehicle, but do not self-insure an exposure that can get into the seven figures and may very well be out of your control.
+People always tell me, “Goodness Shawn, I’m going to be insurance poor here.”
+I understand that feeling, and while there are certain things you should self-insure, any issues relating to your employees are not among them.
+Sure, you go ahead and self-insure something that you know won’t bankrupt your business if there’s a loss against it, like a piece of equipment with a known value for example.
+But do not self-insure an exposure that can get into the seven figures and that could very well be out of your control.

 As the employer, you have managers and supervisors to be your eyes and ears to ensure a smooth, efficient operation.
 But what if one of the managers was acting inappropriately with one of his or her subordinates?
 What if a supervisor was discriminating against a specific employee in the promotion process?
 What if other employees are bullying an employee and the manager doesn’t do anything about it?
 What if a supervisor is sexually harassing a subordinate?

-Another big liability to watch out for is an employer monitoring or accessing an employee’s social media posts.
-While many companies review an applicant’s social media profiles prior to hiring them (60% admitted to this as recently as 2016), once they are hired an employer can’t use their posts to fire them, as long as they aren’t breaking any laws.
+Firing based on social media: Another big liability to watch out for is an employer monitoring or accessing an employee’s social media posts.
+While many companies review an applicant’s social media profiles prior to hiring them (60% admitted to this as recently as 2016), once hired, an employer can’t use their posts to fire them if employees aren’t breaking any laws.

-Surprisingly, some employers refuse to hire a prospect if she is pregnant.
-That violates the Pregnancy Discrimination Act, which prevents an employer from holding pregnancy against an applicant, even though they realize that employee will soon be taking time off.
+Pregnancy discrimination: Surprisingly, even today, some employers refuse to hire a prospect if she is pregnant.
+That violates the Pregnancy Discrimination Act, which prevents an employer from holding pregnancy against an applicant.
 The Act requires employers to allow an employee to work at her job as long as she’s able to perform her job functions.
 Currently, about 30% of liability claims are based on sexual harassment and pregnancy claims.

-These are just a few of the different allegations that can be made and are made against businesses every day.
-In comparison to the potential loss your business could experience, the premium for this coverage is very reasonably priced.
-While the cost will vary based on business size, type of business and other factors, it is a smart investment that can help prevent major losses in the future.
+We’ve covered just a few of the different allegations that can be made and are made against businesses every day.
+In comparison to the potential loss your business could experience, the premium for Employment Practices Liability coverage is reasonable.
+While the cost will vary based on business size, type of business, and other factors, it’s a smart investment that can help prevent major losses in the future.

 The market is wide open with this type of coverage.
 Various companies offer differing plans, so when getting quotes, you’ve really got to rely on your insurance professional to help you pick the plan that best suits your unique needs.
 Limits are available as low as $100,000 and as high as $1,000,000.
 Defense can be inside the limit, or you might have a separate limit for defense.
 With wage and hour violations being alleged more and more, some plans offer defense only for this while others will not provide this coverage.